OpenHumidistat: Humidity-controlled experiments for everyone: Build instructions

 \subsection{Measurement chamber}

 A wide variety of measurement chambers can be used, depending on the envisioned application of the humidistat.
 The only requirements are that it must fit the humidity sensor, and that it should be reasonably closed; if there is too much exchange with ambient air, it might be difficult to reach extreme humidity values.
+The device is tested with chambers with volumes of several \si{\centi\liter}, but smaller or larger chambers can be used if desired.
+Note that larger chambers will have larger residence times, which will in turn limit the speed of the controller.

 If for a particular experimental setup it is undesirable or impossible to fit the humidity sensor in the measurement chamber, it also possible to construct a `pre-chamber' containing just the humidity sensor, which is then connected between the humidistat and the measurement chamber.
 This pre-chamber should be completely air-tight in this case.
 The advantage of this configuration is the versatility: the humidistat can be used with practically every experimental setup featuring a flow cell this way without any modification.
 A potential disadvantage arises when the actual measurement chamber is too open, in which case exchange with the ambient air occurs and the actual humidity will deviate from the measured humidity in the pre-chamber.